karel-brinda/Phylign/readme.md

 2. Configure you queries and run the full pipeline: `make cluster_lsf`;

 ### Known limitations

-* All methods rely on the ACGT alphabet, and all non-`ACGT` characters in your query files are transformed into `A`.

 * When the number of queries is too high, the auxiliary Python scripts start to use too much memory, which may result in swapping.
 Try to keep the number of queries moderate and ideally their names short.
 If you have tens or hundreds or more query files, concatenate them all into one before running `mof-search`.

-* All query names have to be unique among all query files.

 ## License